-The world of biomedical engineering is being revolutionized by the emergence of a new wave of microbiome testing startups, providing innovative solutions to some of today's most pressing health issues.
+The world of biomedical engineering is being revolutionized by the emergence of a new wave of testing startups and microbiome labs, providing innovative solutions to some of today's most pressing health issues.
 In recent years, many consumers have become increasingly aware of the microbiome: the collection of bacteria, viruses, and other microorganisms that live on and inside the human body.

 We've started understanding how these different microbiome environments within the human body can be supported.
 As a result, probiotics, prebiotics, specialty foods like yogurt and kombucha, and other products have grown in popularity as ways to help foster a balanced microbiota.
 Microorganisms can be helpful or harmful to the body — those that are symbiotic help nurture healthy ecosystems in the body, and those that are harmful or pathogenic, including viruses and bacteria, contribute to health disorders and diseases.
 These new microbiome products potentially augment or balance the trillions of microorganisms in our bodies for better health.